Laksh-star/Medium_Articles/From_Photographs_to_Film-Ready_Frames_AI-Powered_Previs_with_GPT-4o_OpenAI_Image_API/readme.md

 A tool for analyzing historical settings and optimizing film/TV production costs by determining what should be physically built versus created with CGI.

+⚠️ NOTE: This code is provided as a conceptual implementation only.

 ## Overview

 This system helps production teams make data-driven decisions about set construction by: